The hypergeometric test performs comparably to TF-IDF on standard text analysis tasks: Introduction

 This conceptualization of a set of documents allows us to recast our opening pair of questions in technical terms.
-The document retrieval problem amounts to using term-document matrix scores to calculate a ranking for the documents in $\mathbb{D}$ (think the columns of $\bm{S}$) according to their relevance to a user submitted query $q = \left\{ t_{l_1}, t_{l_2}, \ldots, t_{l_m} \right\}$ of $1 \leq m \leq M$ terms from~$\mathbb{T}$ (think one or more rows of $\bm{S}$).
-By contrast, document summarization is achieved by using the top $1 \leq m \leq M$ scoring terms in~$\mathbb{T}$ (think one or more rows of $\bm{S}$) as a proxy for the subject matter of a given document of interest from~$\mathbb{D}$ (think of a column of $\bm{S}$).
-The choice of a specific value for $m$ is a subject to which we will return at a later stage.
+The document retrieval problem amounts to using term-document matrix scores to calculate a ranking for the documents in $\mathbb{D}$ (corresponding to the columns of $\bm{S}$) according to their relevance to a user submitted query $q = \left\{ t_{l_1}, t_{l_2}, \ldots, t_{l_m} \right\}$ of $1 \leq m \leq M$ terms from~$\mathbb{T}$ (one or more rows of $\bm{S}$).
+By contrast, document summarization or classification can be achieved by using the top $1 \leq m \leq M$ scoring terms in~$\mathbb{T}$ (one or more rows of $\bm{S}$) as a proxy for the subject matter of a given document of interest from~$\mathbb{D}$ (a column of $\bm{S}$).